 A Youth Hub is an agreed external provider site where DWP work coaches are based.
-Youth Hubs have been created with the sole purpose of supporting eligible claimants in addressing barriers to work.
-Youth Hubs are not contained within Jobcentres.
+Youth Hubs have been created to support eligible claimants in addressing barriers to work.
+Youth Hubs are not sited within Jobcentres.

 Some areas also have virtual Youth Hubs where there is no physical provider site for claimants to travel to.